When talking rules (of any kind) I often quote:

 “Rules are for guidance of the wise,

-and the enslavement of fools.”
+and the obedience of fools.”

 However far you choose to push information metaphors back into the fundamentals of physical reality, the processing of information can be thought of as a game.
 Life, the universe and everything are there to be gamed.
 We call this evolution.